 to become an obese adult if a child is obese between the ages of 6 and 8 (Healthier America)

 of American households were food insecure in 2021 (USDA)

 What Nutrition Guidelines Should Parents Follow?

-You want to limit your child’s consumption of added sugars, saturated fats, and salt.
-It’s important to note that naturally occuring sugar like that found in fruit is okay, but added sugars like in soda, juice, or junk food should be limited.
+The key point is to limit your child’s consumption of added sugars, saturated fats, and salt.
+It’s important to note that naturally occurring sugar like that found in fruit is okay but added sugars like in soda, juice, or junk food should be limited.
 Saturated fats and salt are common in heavily processed foods, but can also make their way into your meals through less obvious means like bread.